 It’s true that the tools we’ve worked so hard to design have also been used in ways we didn’t intend.
 Our job now is to keep innovating while also working to safeguard our platform.

 Millions of businesses depend on the tools we create, so designing them to be as elegant and effective as possible is a huge and important undertaking that we take seriously.
 This requires product designers, content strategists and UX researchers who love hard problems — and who think that merely reshaping the advertising industry isn’t enough of a challenge.

-If you’re currently working on or interested in creating innovative ad products that have global scale and impact, watch this space and join the Elegant Tools Facebook group.
+If you’re working on or interested in creating innovative ad products that have global scale and impact, watch this space and join the Facebook Design: Business Tools group.